-The immune system is composed of several components.
-These include the physical barrier such as skin and the cellular and inflammatory responses.
-The immune system has developed two layers of cellular response - the first (innate) is designed to contain and limit the spread of microorganisms whilst waiting for the second (adaptive) to target specifically and eliminate it.
+The immune system consists of several components to protect the body from foreign and malignant substances, including the physical barrier such as skin, and cellular and humoral responses.
+The cellular response has two lines of defence - the first line, known as the innate immune response, is designed to respond quickly to contain and limit the spread of microorganisms and viruses, whilst the second line, known as the adaptive immune response, targets specifically to eliminate the threat.

 Molecules of the innate system include the complement system, acute phase proteins and interferons.
-Whereas the innate system identifies microorganisms by differences in the type of molecules forming the cell membrane, T cells recognise foreign antigens presented to them by HLA glycoproteins on the cell membrane.
+The innate system identifies microorganisms by differences in the type of molecules forming the cell membrane.
 There is no innate system mechanism for memorising previous encounters - this is one of the main differences between it and the adaptive system.

 The adaptive system is the second line of defence.
-It has memory ability and whilst slower to activate has a more specific and sophisticated weaponry.
-These cells are derived from the lymphoid cell line (coloured blue in Fig 1) produced by stem cells in the bone marrow.
+Whilst slower to activate compared to the innate system, it has a more specific and sophisticated weaponry.
+Importantly, it has memory ability so that if a subsequent encounter occurs the response can be more rapid.
+The adaptive cells are derived from the lymphoid cell line (coloured blue in Fig 1) produced by stem cells in the bone marrow.
 They include B lymphocytes (antibody mediated immunity) and T lymphocytes (cell mediated immunity).
 The immune cell surface displays proteins that can sense and respond to their surroundings.
 These proteins include receptors and membrane transponders.
 They allow communication between cells enabling them to work synergistically.
 The specific protein pattern on the cell surface enables them to be identified using monoclonal antibody techniques.
 Such proteins are called cluster determinants (CD).
-Thus all B lymphocytes are identified by CD19+, T lymphocytes by CD3+ and macrophages by CD68+.
+For example, B lymphocytes are identified by CD19+, T lymphocytes by CD3+ and macrophages by CD68+.
 Subsets can also be identified e.g. cytotoxic T cells are identified both by CD3+ and CD8+.

 References & Further Reading